benvillalobos/msbuildism/the-packaging-project/README.md

 `OutputItemType` returns the "target outputs" of the build.
 "Target Outputs," in the average build, contains what the `Build` target returns: the `.dll`.
 If you'd like to extend what your `ProjectReference` returns, try adding `Targets="MyTarget;Build"` to your project reference.
 You can then create a target named `MyTarget` in that project that returns the items you want to pack.
 This can help keep each project "self-contained" with respect to what it tells the packaging project to pack.
 See the docs on [Target attributes for more details](https://learn.microsoft.com/visualstudio/msbuild/target-element-msbuild#attributes).

 ### Using `ReferenceOutputAssembly`
-Including `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build to copy the output dll/exe/pdb/runtimeconfig.json/deps.json into the packaging project's `bin/` directory.
+Including `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build to copy the exe/pdb/runtimeconfig.json/deps.json into the packaging project's `bin/` directory.
 Note this does _not_ inform the build to copy the `.dll`/`.pdb` over.
-This is the default in `Microsoft.NET.Sdk`, but not in `Microsoft.Build.NoTargets`.
+This value is defaulted to true in `Microsoft.NET.Sdk`, but not in `Microsoft.Build.NoTargets`.

 ## Manually Gathering Build Outputs
 This is the "catch-all" method where you hard-code paths to items.